How to take on Mega Charizard Y in Pokémon Go

 Shadow Pokémon?

-Note: Shadow Tyranitar outperforms every other counter in this Mega Raid.
-Likewise, Shadow Omastar and Shadow Swampert perform at the same level as the Pokémon in the best counters list.
+Note: Shadow Tyranitar outperforms every other counter in this Mega Raid, except Mega Aerodactyl.

 How many players does it take to beat Mega Charizard Y?